lupyuen/lupyuen.github.io/src/prometheus.md

     This fixes the graph to plot one line per Device.

+1. Why not use an SQL Database (like MySQL) instead of Prometheus?

+    Well an SQL Database might not scale up for high volumes of Sensor Data because...

+    -   SQL Inserts can be costly, due to the frequent indexing.
+If we run SQL Select queries too often, we might have contention in the SQL Index.

+    -   SQL doesn't work well with time-based queries like "What's the average daily temperature every day for the past year".
+It gets tedious to code such queries (nested SQL) and they don't perform well.

+    That's why we use a Time Series Database like Prometheus.
+And when we use a Time Series Database, we need a tool like Grafana that can visualise the Time Series Data.

 1. This article is the expanded version of [this Twitter Thread](https://twitter.com/MisterTechBlog/status/1450262680795713538)

 # Appendix: Configure The Things Network MQTT